Trogiken/PiActuate/README.md

 |   anvil_id        | Anvil Uplink ID |

 ## Logging Config
-See the offical python documentation [here](https://docs.python.org/3/library/logging.config.html)
+See the official python documentation [here](https://docs.python.org/3/library/logging.config.html)

 When editing the logging config be sure to use correct syntax and formatting to avoid crashing